For starters, the macroeconomic environment worsened. We saw inflation spike to 9%, while GDP flattened at nearly 0%.

 - Everest: as freight markets continue to exhibit volatility, shippers need reliable and high-quality freight management companies.
 The Everest team has built a tech-enabled truck brokerage and logistics solution that is growing rapidly with blue-chip CPG companies.

-We have a simple philosophy: back outstanding CEOs who are building top-quality businesses in all areas of the supply chain arena.
+At Cambridge, we have a simple philosophy: back outstanding CEOs who are building top-quality businesses in all areas of the supply chain arena.
 Cambridge is willing to invest on a majority or minority basis, and focuses on $10-$50 million checks.

 Cambridge Capital is currently seeking new investment opportunities, so please let us know if you would like to discuss how Cambridge may be a fit for your business.
 For more information, please feel free to contact me at Ben@CambridgeCapital.com.

 On the advisory side, BGSA continues to expand its M&A services.
 BGSA has earned a reputation as a leader in M&A for transportation, logistics, and supply chain services, and has worked on over 50 transactions in the sector.
 Clients and transactions have included NFI, C.R.
 England, GENCO (now FedEx), New Breed (now XPO), and many others.

 BGSA continues to play an active role as trusted advisor to major companies in the sector.
 Just this week, BGSA's client Werner Enterprises announced the sale of Werner Global Logistics to Scan Global Logistics Group.
 Please reach out to BGSA if you'd like to discuss deal ideas.

 If you would like to discuss acquisitions, divestitures, or other deal ideas, please reach out to Shai Greenwald at Shai@BGSA.com.

 In sum, we thank you for being a part of the BGSA Supply Chain ecosystem.
 We all learn and benefit from the collective wisdom of this outstanding network of CEOs and industry leaders.